Trump threatens to hit Apple with 25% tariff on iPhones made outside U.S.

 Apple invests in India

-Mr. Trump's threats come after Apple's supplier Foxconn on Tuesday announced plans to invest $1.5 billion in its Indian operations.
+Mr. Trump's threats come after Apple's supplier, contract electronics manufacturer Foxconn, on Tuesday announced plans to invest $1.5 billion in its Indian operations.

-Apple continues to make most iPhones in China, but shifting its focus to other places like India, which is subject to far lower levies than China.
+Apple continues to make most iPhones in China, but shifting its focus to other places like India, which is subject to lower levies than China.
+The Trump administration agreed earlier this month to lower its maximum tariff on China for 90 days from 145% to 30%.

+Mr. Trump initially imposed a 26% tariff on India, but that's on pause until July.
+A 10% universal tariff on goods shipped to the U.S. from overseas remains in place.

-On its March earnings call, Cook said that already over 50% of iPhones produced that are meant to be sold in the U.S. are coming from India to evade the Chinese tariffs, Wedbush Securities tech analyst Daniel Ives said in a research note Friday.
-On that call, Cook also said indicated the company would increase iPhone assembly production in India by up to 65% by this fall.
+In a March earnings call, Cook noted that over half of the iPhones produced for sale in the U.S. now are made in India, Wedbush Securities tech analyst Daniel Ives said in a research note on Friday.
+On that call, Cook also indicated the company would increase iPhone assembly production in India by up to 65% by this fall.

-Apple also announced in February it would invest $500 million in U.S. manufacturing over the next four years, its "largest-ever spend commitment."
+Apple announced in February it would invest $500 billion in U.S. manufacturing over the next four years, a move the tech giant described as its "largest-ever spend commitment."

-The move was cheered by the Trump administration, which has been tracking corporate investment in the United States following the rollout of the president' tariffs.
+The move was cheered by the Trump administration, which has touted corporate investment in the U.S. following the rollout of the president' tariffs.

 As part of their investment, Apple said it would built a new 250,000-square-foot factory in Houston, Texas where they will produce servers, which have previously been built outside of the U.S.